sherpa/sherpa/docs/developer/index.rst

    the compiled code (``sherpa/astro/xspec/src/_xspec.cc``) and Python (``sherpa/astro/xspec/__init__.py``).
-The Python code lacks documentation and some values either need adding (e.g. the Sherpa version) or lnks checked and possibly updated (due to the way that XSPEC models are documented).
+The Python code lacks documentation and some values either need adding (e.g. the Sherpa version) or links checked and possibly updated (due to the way that XSPEC models are documented).
 The compiled code can likely be ignored since `update_xspec_functions.py` should be all that is needed, but it is displayed as a safety check.